hasnainroopawalla/vscode-python-timeit/README.md

 # VS Code Python TimeIt

-Display the execution time of a Python function by providing custom argument values.
+View the execution time (as a comment) of any Python function using custom argument values.

 <p align="center">
 <img src="images/demo_time.gif" alt="Demo"/>